nestjs/docs.nestjs.com/content/techniques/compression.md

 ### Compression

 Compression can greatly decrease the size of the response body, thereby increasing the speed of a web app.

+For **high-traffic** websites in production, it is strongly recommended to offload compression from the application server - typically in a reverse proxy (e.g., Nginx).
+In that case, you should not use compression middleware.

+#### Use with Express (default)

 Use the [compression](https://github.com/expressjs/compression) middleware package to enable gzip compression.

-#### Installation

 First install the required package: